-New Accounting Pronouncements
+Recently Adopted Accounting Pronouncements

-In June 2009, the FASB, issued SFAS, No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles-a replacement of FASB Statement No. 162, or SFAS 168.
-The FASB Accounting Standards Codification, or Codification, will be the single source of authoritative nongovernmental U.S. generally accepted accounting principles.
-Rules and interpretive releases of the SEC under authority of federal securities laws are also sources of authoritative GAAP for SEC registrants.
-SFAS 168 is effective for interim and annual financial periods ending after September 15, 2009.
-All existing non-SEC accounting standards are superseded as described in SFAS 168.
-All other non-SEC accounting literature not included in the Codification is non-authoritative.
-The Codification is not expected to have a significant impact on our consolidated financial statements.
+In June 2009, the FASB issued the FASB Accounting Standards Codification, or the Codification, which is the single source of authoritative nongovernmental U.S. GAAP.
+Rules and interpretive releases of the SEC under authority of federal securities laws are also sources of authoritative GAAP for SEC reporting companies.
+The Codification, which changes the referencing of financial standards, became effective for interim and annual periods ending on or after September 15, 2009.
+All existing non-SEC accounting literature not included in the Codification is non-authoritative.
+The adoption of the Codification did not have a significant impact on our consolidated financial statements.